quietui/quiet/docs/docs/components/navicon.md

 </nav>
 ```

-To show or hide the menu when the navicon is clicked, you must add your own JavaScript and/or CSS.
-You can listen for the `click` event and manage it with JavaScript.
+**The navicon does not show or hide the menu for you.** You must add your own JavaScript and/or CSS to toggle it.
+You can listen for the `click` event and manage things with JavaScript.

 ```js
 const navicon = document.querySelector('quiet-navicon');